 Wheaton faculty develop short-term programs during January, spring break, or summer.
 The requirements for Faculty-led Programs are:

-- Completion of a Wheaton Faculty-led Program application.
+- Completion of an online Wheaton Faculty-led Program application.

 - 2.0 minimum GPA.